 “Is that you, Asier?”

-I’m Irene, though, and I’d much rather have my beloved calling me by my actual name, but then again she has no clue that I’m a woman wearing a dead man’s corpse.
-For a second my heart sinks, but in a minute or so I’ll get to see my beloved again, which makes every lie worth it.
+I’m Irene, though, and I’d much rather have my beloved calling me by my actual name, but she has no clue that I’m a woman wearing a dead man’s corpse.
+For a second my heart sinks.
+I shake my head.
+In a minute or so I’ll get to see my beloved again, which makes every lie worth it.

 “That’s right,” I answer.